 The scope of the Management Board’s responsibilities includes all aspects of the Company’s affairs.
 The Management Board Bylaws set forth the Board’s specific responsibilities and duties as well as functional procedures.

 MANAGEMENT BOARD COMPOSITION

-The current Management Board is composed of five members.
+The current Management Board is composed of four members.

 The names, skills and experience of each member of the Management Board are shown in our Management Board section.

 Following is the breakdown of duties within the Management Board of KGHM Polska Miedź S.A.:

 The President of the Management Board is responsible for:

 - activities related to overall risk management at the corporate level as well as internal auditing and controlling within the Group;

 - the preparation, implementation and execution of the Company’s Strategy and Policy of Sustainable Development;

 - activities related to comprehensive management of security and preventing losses in the Group;